StupidRepo/INeedWorkshopDeps/README.md

 # INeedWorkshopDeps
-A Content Warning Workshop mod which allows other Workshop mods to have dependencies on it.
+A Content Warning mod which allows Steam Workshop mods to have dependencies on other Steam Workshop mods and makes sure they load in order!

 ## How to use as a player
 1. Subscribe to any mod you want.
 If it uses INeedWorkshopDeps, and the dev of the mod you want is not brain-dead, you